-Action plan point Issue & Recommendation Management Comments 2017/18 update Access rights to Technology One Grade 3 Issue identified There is no regular review of current user access rights to TechnologyOne to confirm these are appropriate and up-to-date.
+Action plan point Issue & Recommendation Management Comments 2017/18 update Access rights to Technology One Rating Grade 3 Issue identified There is no regular review of current user access rights to TechnologyOne to confirm these are appropriate and up-to-date.
 In addition, where changes have been requested, there is no secondary review to ensure these have been processed by the system administrator correctly and in a timely manner.
-A review of current Technology One user accounts identified the following; 22 user accounts had not logged in to TechnologyOne since July 2016; 17 of these had not logged in since August 2015; User accounts were still active for three employees who left the organisation over two years ago; and Two user accounts that had never logged into the system.
+A review of current Technology One user accounts identified the following; • 22 user accounts had not logged in to TechnologyOne since July 2016; 17 of these had not logged in since August 2015; • User accounts were still active for three employees who left the organisation over two years ago; and • Two user accounts that had never logged into the system.
 Our audit work also identified that all members of the finance team have access to view and amend the fixed asset register on TechnologyOne; however, only certain officers have responsibility for its maintenance.
 There is a risk of unauthorised, inappropriate or fraudulent activity through TechnologyOne with users acting outwith their current role.
-Recommendation Management should review user access rights to TechnologyOne at least annually to ensure access rights remain appropriate for their current role; evidence of the review should be retained and all inactive or inappropriate accounts should be retained and all inactive or inappropriate or fuse of the review should be retained and all inactive or inappropriate or fuse of the review should be retained and all inactive or inappropriate or fuse or the review should be retained and all inactive or inappropriate or fuse or the review should be retained and all inactive or inappropriate or fuse or the review should be retained and all inactive or inappropriate or fuse or the review should be retained and all inactive or inappropriate or fuse or the review should be retained and all inactive or inappropriate or fuse or the review should be retained and allinactive or inappropriate or fuse or the review should Comments The user amendments process in TechnologyOne will be reviewed, documented and specific user amendment forms created.
+Recommendation Management should review user access rights remain appropriate for their current role; evidence of the review should be retained and all inactive or inappropriate accounts should be disabled or modified.
+The user amendments process in TechnologyOne will be reviewed, documented and specific user amendment forms created.
 All additions / amendments to users within the system will be verified by an Accountant or above.
 An annual review of user access will be incorporated into SPT's year-end tasks.
 With regard to the fixed asset module access will be restricted to appropriate members of Finance staff only.
 Responsible Officer: Chief Accountant.
 Completion date: 30/06/2017.
 External audit update SPT performed a review of TechnologyOne users in November 2017 and approximately six users were removed as their access rights are no longer appropriate.
-An annual review of users will be performed as part of the year-end process.
+An annual review of users will be performed as part of the yearend process.
 We confirmed that the user amendment process has been updated to include forms and secondary review of all changes within the system by an Accountant or above.
 SPT have confirmed with TechnologyOne that access right to the FAR have been restricted to read-only for the majority of Finance staff.
 We confirmed during final audit that access to the fixed asset register has been appropriately restricted.
 Action closed